Here are 45 essential tips for Venice in Italy to make your visit to this unique and magical city a truly wonderful travel experience.

 - steps leading down to the water – you will notice that often some of these steps are covered with algae.
 Avoid stepping on them at all cost as they are very slippery.
 Many a tourist, eager to take a close-up artsy shot of a gondola or two has braved the steps with the green tinge.
 Only to find themselves completely soaked.

 - edges of the canal paths during acqua alta – when the tide peaks, sometimes the water levels rise so high that Venice gets flooded.
 While, in most cases, you can put a pair of wellies on and still walk around town, you need to be careful not to incidentally end in the water by overstepping the edge of a canal path (known as fondamenta in the Venetian language).

 Venice is universally known as the City of Canals on account of its 150 waterways.
-Narrow and wide, short and long, the canals of Venice are the city’s arteries.
+Narrow and wide, short and long, curved and straight, the canals of Venice are the city’s arteries.

 Swimming in them is not allowed for many reasons.
 A large number of boats – many of them motorised – crisscross Venice’s canals at all hours of the day, so it would not be safe for swimmers.
 Also, the water – beautiful and inviting as it looks – is polluted and you don’t want it on your skin or in your mouth.
 Lastly, swimming in the canals goes against Venetian decorum.
 This is a historic city of art, after all, not a seaside resort.
 Hence, a heavy fine awaits anyone swimming in the Venetian canals.

 I would also advise you against sitting on the edges of the canals and dipping your feet in the water.
 You honestly don’t want the water on your skin.
 Plus, such behaviour will not endear you to the locals.